River-vocal/Darkness-Survivor-Unity-Game/README.md

-# DC-Survivor
+# Dark-Survivor
-A unity-based game for CSCI526 class
+A unity-based game which is a combination of 2d platform jumping & surviving.